Fleming supports the O’de Piitaanemaan Pledge

 Today is the International Day of the World’s Indigenous Peoples and the focus this year is Leaving no one behind: Indigenous Peoples and the call for a new social contract.
-It is in that spirit that Fleming supports the Indigenous-centered O’de Piitaanemaan Pledge.
+It is in that spirit that Fleming supports the Indigenous-centred O’de Piitaanemaan Pledge.

 As vaccination rates progress steadily and restrictions on businesses and services begin to lift across the province, people are using the opportunity to travel again and visit popular destinations in Ontario.